Ukraine invasion: What to know as Russian forces target Kyiv

 SPORTING WORLD TURNS ITS BACK

+Poland is refusing to play its World Cup qualifier against Russia next month in response to Russia’s invasion of Ukraine, the Polish soccer federation president said Saturday.
+The match had been scheduled for March 24.

-Russia has been stripped of hosting the Champions League final by UEFA w ith St. Petersburg replaced by Paris, and Formula One dropped this season’s Russian Grand Prix in Sochi in September
+In addition, Russia has been stripped of hosting the Champions League final by UEFA w ith St. Petersburg replaced by Paris, and Formula One dropped this season’s Russian Grand Prix in Sochi in September.

 The showpiece final in the European men’s football season will still be held on May 28 but at the 80,000-seat Stade de France.